 If your MIDI controller is not in the list, you can create your own Control Surface Script, or also called MIDI Remote Script.
 Here you can find a detailed tutorial how to do this if required.

 You can also use this script to dynamically connect controls of your master keyboard to the KeySwitch & Expression Map.
-For example to record automation envelopes directly in the Arrangement View with your modulation wheel or pitch bend control as you would normally do it for the MIDI clip.
+For example to record automation envelopes directly in the Arrangement View with your modulation wheel as you would normally do it for the MIDI clip.

 Which method you should use basically depends on what you want to do with the KeySwitch & Expression Map.
 Usually, however, you probably want to use Instant Mapping, since it allows you to control and record only the key switches and MIDI controls of the currently selected instance or track.